abdelrahmanali15/virtuoso_plotting/README.md

 > 💡 This only applies to plots generated from expressions.
 Plots generated directly from schematics will still use the default PDK settings.

+> If you want black plotting background, you can change `envSetVal("viva.rectGraph" "background" 'string "white")` to `envSetVal("viva.rectGraph" "background" 'string "black")`
 ### 2. Update Layer Colors

 To adjust schematic-based plots (especially those dependent on layer colors):